-Represent dogs by the correct lineage, health evaluation and genetic testing results as registered with W.O.L.F.
+Represent dogs by the correct lineage, health evaluation and genetic testing results as registered with the W.O.L.F.

-Only breed from dogs who have passed their standard breed-specific health tests with a minimum of satisfactory Hip Examination, Eye Screen and Embark DNA profile with any breed specific genetic tests.
+Only breed from dogs who have passed their standard breed-specific health tests with a minimum of satisfactory Hip Examination, Elbow Examination and Embarkvet DNA profile and any breed specific genetic tests.

-Acquire health assessments as appropriated by age (i.e. hip examinations must be carrying after 18 months of age) and that any behavioural assessment not be taken before 18 months of age.
+Acquire health assessments as appropriated by age (i.e. hip/elbow examinations must be carrying after 18 months of age) and that any behavioural assessment not be taken before 18 months of age.